Photonsters/anycubic-photon-docs/known-issues/photon-known-issues.md

 Machine will randomly freeze during print and display error, Z does not retract, fan stays on.

 #### M_11800
-From Anycubic engineer, 'this means USB is not plugged in'
+From Anycubic engineer, 'this means USB is not plugged in'.
+[Troubleshooting and fixes](https://github.com/Photonsters/anycubic-photon-docs/blob/master/known-issues/M_11800-troubleshooting-and-fix.md

 #### M_11000
 USB read problem, Replace with new good branded USB stick, formatted FAT32.